TUDelft-MUDE/book/book/multivariate/variables.md

   f_{X,Y}(x, y)\,\textrm{d}x\,\textrm{d}y
 $$

-The equation above is the the multivariate CDF and also illustrates a specific combination of two intervals (a region in the $X,Y$ plane), described here with $x^*$ and $y^*$ as arbitrary values of interest:
+The equation above is the multivariate CDF and also illustrates a specific combination of two intervals (a region in the $X,Y$ plane), described here with $x^*$ and $y^*$ as arbitrary values of interest:

 $$
 \Omega = \big\{\Omega_{x,ne}, \Omega_{y,ne} \big\} =